Moscow fights back after sanctions; battle rages near Ukraine crash site

 A team of Dutch investigators say fighting has prevented them from reaching the crash site.
 Most bodies of victims were shipped out in refrigerated train cars days after the crash and flown to the Netherlands, but some human remains are still believed to be lying untended in the fields.

-The UN Secretary-General called for an immediate halt to hostilities so international teams could access the site.

-The sanctions are intended to persuade President Vladimir Putin to back down from a months-long campaign to seize territory and disrupt his neighbour, an ex-Soviet state of 45 million where a pro-Russian president was toppled by street protests in February.
+The sanctions are intended to persuade President Vladimir Putin to back down from a months-long campaign to seize territory and disrupt his neighbour, an ex-Soviet state of 45 million where a pro-Russian president was toppled in February.

-But Putin, whose popularity at home has surged since he annexed Ukraine's Crimea peninsula in March, has shown no sign of backing down from support for the rebellion in parts of Ukraine that he has referred to as New Russia.
+But Putin, whose popularity at home has surged with a strident nationalist campaign in state media since he annexed Ukraine's Crimea peninsula in March, has shown no sign of backing down from support for the rebellion in parts of Ukraine that he has referred to as "new Russia".

-The EU had been reluctant to agree tighter sanctions - it has 10 times more trade with Russia than the United States does, and all 28 members must agree EU decisions - until the downing of the plane en route from Amsterdam to Kuala Lumpur.
+Before the Malaysian airliner was shot down, it seemed difficult to get EU countries to agree tighter sanctions: the European Union does 10 times as much trade with Russia as the United States does, and requires unanimity among its 28 members.

-Two thirds of the victims were Dutch, turning the Netherlands - the biggest importer of Russian oil bound for the rest of the EU - into a strong supporter of tougher measures.
+But the downing of the plane en route from Amsterdam to Kuala Lumpur changed the equation.
+Two thirds of the victims were Dutch, turning the Netherlands - the biggest importer of Russian oil bound for the rest of the EU - into a strong supporter of tough measures against Moscow.

 The EU sanctions have nevertheless been crafted so as to inflict the minimum hardship on Europe: Russia's oil industry has been targeted but not the natural gas that fuels European industry and lights its cities.
 Existing contracts are excluded from the arms embargo, allowing France to move ahead with delivery of a warship it has already sold for the Russian navy.